In the news today: 56% of Gen-Z and millennials ready to take on debt to celebrate end of pandemic

 How we choose Bankrate’s best credit cards

 Affordable interest rates are essential to great credit card offers.
 If you ever need to carry over part of your balance from one month to another, which we advise against if at all possible, a lower APR should reduce the amount of interest you’re charged.

 Top programs for earning cash back, points or miles offer generous rewards rates and flexible redemption options.
 Some reward programs also include discounts and online shopping portals.

 Introductory 0% APR offers

 A zero-percent APR offer — essentially a temporary reprieve from interest — could make it much less expensive to pay off a big purchase or a balance transfer.
-The best offers last several months, a year or even longer before the regular APR applies.
+The best offers last anywhere from 12 months to 20 months before the regular APR applies.

 A low cost of ownership is another key element of the best credit cards.
 The total burden of fees should be low.
 If a card does charge an annual fee, it should also offer rewards and benefits that can help offset that cost.

 Essential reading for credit card users

 If you’re looking for more information on how credit cards can help you reach your financial goals, check out some of our top resource articles:

 Have more questions for our credit cards editors?
 Feel free to send us an email, find us on Facebook, or Tweet us @Bankrate.